oyvindeh/ucss/README.md

 In addition to managing what pages to visit (and not to visit), you can check pages both as a regular visitor and as a logged in user.
 This is done by specifying a function that performs a log in, and then returns a session cookie for uCSS to use for identifying itself to the server.
+You can also set headers to send to the server.

 Furthermore, you can create a white list of selectors to be ignored.
 This is useful if you e.g. have classes toggled by JavaScript, or if you have special